jpmhouston/TotalObserver/README.md

 Extensible to other styles of observers, an included example is a wrapper for UIControl event actions.

-Heavily influenced by [MAKVONotificationCenter](http://github.com/mikeash/MAKVONotificationCenter), adapting its rock-solid solution for automatic removal.
+TotalObserver's feature set is heavily influenced by [MAKVONotificationCenter](http://github.com/mikeash/MAKVONotificationCenter), and also adapts its rock-solid solution for automatic removal.

-Testing of & fixes for Swift support is coming soon.
+Written in Objective-C but tested to be usable from Swift.

 Pull requests welcome.

 ## Usage